-How Bridging Loans Differ in Scotland to the Rest of the UK
+How Bridging Differs in Scotland vs the rest of the UK

-The biggest difference is simple: Scotland’s property law is not the same as England and Wales.
+The biggest difference is simple: Scottish property law is not the same as England and Wales.
 The transfer of ownership, the solicitor workflow, and the exchange process all operate differently.

 Key points for borrowers: